 Vice President and Provost, Montgomery College

 Dr. Brad J. Stewart has served as Vice President and Provost of the Takoma Park/Silver Spring Campus of Montgomery College since May of 2005.
-He oversees all campus operations and serves as the chief academic officer for the Communications, Heath Sciences, Health and Physical Education and Humanities (CHSHPEH) unit.
+He oversees all campus operations and serves as the chief academic officer for the Communications, Heath Sciences, Health & Physical Education and Humanities (CHSHPEH) unit.
+Campus enrollment has grown substantially during the past few years to over 7,000 students a semester.
+Much of the increase has occurred in the campus’s signature programs in the health sciences where enrollment in the nursing program has nearly doubled.
 Dr. Stewart has been heavily involved in the planning and construction of several new campus facilities including a student services center, a visual arts building, and a cultural arts center.
 He is currently a member of the Board of Directors of the Greater Silver Spring Chamber of Commerce and he has served terms as Board Chair and Secretary/Treasurer.
 He is also a member of the Board of Directors of the Purple Line Now, a mass transit advocacy group, and he serves on the Silver Spring Arts and Entertainment District Advisory Board and the Committee for Montgomery, a county-wide political advocacy organization.
-Most recently, he served as co-chair of Montgomery College’s Blue Ribbon Task Force on Governance and is currently a member of the steering committee of the Achieving College Success and Excellence project.
+Most recently, he served as co-chair of Montgomery College’s Blue Ribbon Task Force on Governance and is currently a member of the steering committee of the Achieving College Success and Excellence project, a partnership between Montgomery College, Montgomery County Public Schools, and the Universities at Shady Grove.
 Dr. Stewart is a graduate of the Leadership Montgomery Class of 2014.

 Brand Marketing & Sales Representative, East County Community Circle